 - Allergies or intolerances to new food in their diet trying out solids?

-- Overstimulation that’s causing trouble falling asleep?
+- Overstimulation that’s causing trouble falling asleep, especially if it’s right before sleep times?

 - Is your baby getting enough time to connect with you before bedtimes, especially if you work during the day?